 • Grants may not exceed a period of longer than three years, with a maximum grant amount of $200,000/year

-• $2 million annual authorization for six years for program implementation
+• $2 million annual authorization for five years.